arcadon42/Get_next_line/README.md

 You can also use third party tester to fully test project.
 Clone the tester directory(/get_next_line/gnlTester %).
-Than run 'make' (gnlTester % make)
+Than run 'make' (/gnlTester % make)

 * [Tripouille/gnlTester](https://github.com/Tripouille/gnlTester)